PoisotLab/2015_ms_datamining/ms.md

 been driven by a search for patterns that are very broad both in scale and nature [@beck12c; @keit12].
-While it is obvious that collecting exhaustive data at scales that are large enough to be relevant can be an insurmountable effort (both because of the monetary, time, and human costs needed), we suggest that macroecologists could, in parallel, build on existing databases, and aggregate them in a way that allows direct testing of proposals stemming from theory.
+While it is obvious that collecting exhaustive data at scales that are large enough to be relevant can be an insurmountable effort (because of the monetary, time, and human costs needed), we suggest that macroecologists could, in parallel, build on existing databases, and aggregate them in a way that allows direct testing of proposals stemming from theory.
 To us, this opens no less than a new way for ecologists to ask critical research